JustinasLasinskas/tic-tac-toe-frontend/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe Frontend

-Frontend of Tic Tac Toe game implemented using vanilla JavaScript and Tailwind.
+Frontend of Tic-Tac-Toe game implemented using vanilla JavaScript and Tailwind.

 ## Features